-We collect, organize, preserve and make accessible materials related to Thunderbird's history.
-Included in our collections are photographs, papers, reports, publications, oral histories, memorabilia, artifacts and other objects.
+We collect, organize, preserve and make accessible materials related to the history of the Thunderbird School of Global Management.
+Included in our collections are photographs, papers, reports, publications, oral histories, memorabilia, artifacts, and other objects.
 Our goal is to continue to document the Thunderbird experience from all perspectives, preserving our legacy for future generations of the Thunderbird community.
-During Thunderbird's transition, archival materials are located in offsite storage and access is facilitated by the Archivist (see contact information on the left).
-In addition, many many materials have been digitized and are available via links in this library guide.
+Archival materials are located in offsite storage and access is facilitated by the Archivist (see contact information on the left).
+In addition, many materials have been digitized and are available via links in this library guide.

 Items in the Archives